nashokin/Base16-Tomorrow-Night/README.md

 - `echo 'source ~/.zsh-nvm/zsh-nvm.plugin.zsh' >>  ~/.zshrc`

 #### Windows
-- install Ubuntu from Windows Store, follow the prompts to complete the installation
+- install Ubuntu from Windows Store, follow the prompts to complete the installation (Windows Subsystem for Linux has to be installed/enabled as well)
 - start Ubunty shell from the Start Menu
 - update all packege to the latest version - `sudo apt update && sudo apt upgrade`
 - `sudo apt install zsh` - install the **zsh** shell, will prompt for password
 - optionally install **zsh-completions** by following the Ubuntu instructions below
+- change default Ubuntu shell from bash to zsh (requires root access) - `chsh -s /usr/bin/zsh`
 - `git clone https://github.com/bhilburn/powerlevel9k.git ~/powerlevel9k` - or change the path to the folder you like, but also change in the next command below
 - `echo 'source  ~/powerlevel9k/powerlevel9k.zsh-theme' >> ~/.zshrc`
 - close the Ubuntu shell